Your Path to Health and Wellbeing Starts Here

 Get the latest news and advice from our team of professional physiotherapists.

-by Talia Alt 11 Mar, 2024
+By Talia Alt 11 Mar, 2024

 Blood Flow Restriction (BFR) Training BFR has been used in bodybuilding circles for many years for muscle hypertrophy, however, recently we’ve seen it makes its way into the rehab & general strength & conditioning arena.
 It involves the use of an inflatable tourniquet, such as an elastic band or cuff, around the top of the arm and/or leg to restrict blood flow during exercise.
 The goal of BFR training is to increase strength gains while lifting lighter loads which reduces the overall stress on the limb and avoids muscle breakdown.

-by Talia Alt 05 Jan, 2024
+By Talia Alt 05 Jan, 2024

 Both squats require ankle knee and hip mobility, but front squat demands more ankle mobility and less hip mobility due to the upright torso positioning.

-by Talia Alt 04 Dec, 2023
+By Talia Alt 04 Dec, 2023

 Can I see a physio if I’m not injured or in pain?
 Definitely!
 There’s actually some great reasons to see a physio when you’re feeling ok and even have a regular check in schedule.
 1. Injury prevention: We can assess range of movement, strength, balance and coordination to assess injury risk and put a plan in place to help prevent issues from arising.
 2. Sports performance optimisation: Regular check ins and treatments with your physio can help keep problem areas under control and avoid getting as sore and tight.
 By having someone who knows your baseline measures and your body, we can help keep you on track and be able to notice if changes are needed in terms of training schedule, rehab exercises and treatment plan.
 3. Advice and education: we can help guide your training loads, work place set up, rehab/prehab exercises and activities to avoid when needed.
 4. Improved healing and recovery if injuries do occur: As much as we’d like to, we can’t 100% prevent injury.
 Things happen in the sporting arena and in everyday life that are sometime unavoidable, and can cause pain, inflammation and dysfunction.
 The good news is that if you do regularly check in with your physio and get regular treatments, it can lead to improved injury recovery and reduced time on the side-lines.
 5. Reduced falls and related injuries: One of the most common reasons that older adults are admitted to hospital is due to injuries sustained in a fall.
 We can help older adults who may be at risk of falling by working on strength, balance and general fitness, as well as managing any pain that may be causing in increased risk of falling.
 Regular sessions with guidance from our physios can help reduce the likelihood of falling in the first place, and if falls do occur, can help reduce the likelihood of serious injury.
 In summary Physiotherapy isn’t just for athletes or injured people.
 By regularly checking in with your physio, you can reduced the likelihood of injury, improve your healing when injuries do occur, optimise sports performance, and just feel better in general!
 At Active Balance, we want to get your feeling great not just now, but in the long term.
 What that means for you will be different to the next person, as will the frequency and type of treatments that are recommended.
 Your physio will work with you and take into account your lifestyle, current functional abilities and goals to work out the best treatment plan for you.